feature-image

 ADVERTISEMENT

 In his absence, the Mavs have built their roster around rookie Flagg.
 Irving’s long-term ACL injury has seen the team lean into the 2025 No. 1 draft’s playmaking, trusting him to lead and initiate the offense.
 The team went as far as moving injury-prone Anthony Davis to Washington to clear space and build around him.
-While the plan is to bring in players who fit Flagg’s timeline, Irving’s return is billed to unlock the roster’s full potential.
+While the plan is to bring in players who fit Flagg’s timeline, Irving’s return will unlock the roster’s full potential.

 Mavs GM Sets Expectations for team with a healthy roster featuring Kyrie Irving